Thanghand/Clean-Architecture/ComponentPrinciple.md

 **Note**:
 These three principles (REP, CCP, and CRP) are in tension with each other.
 Too much splitting up or too much grouping can both cause problems.
 One needs to balance these principles based on the situation.

+Uncle Bob advises us to focus on CCP than REP on early stage of development because develop-ability is more important than reuse.

 ## The next three principles deal with the coupling between components: